Akomal/Carmen_db_Dbt/README.md

 To run this project, you will need:<br/>
 1. dbt installed on your machine<br/>
 2. Carmen dataset downloaded<br/>
-<h2>Installation</h2><br/>
-1. Clone this repository to your local machine<br/>
-2.In your terminal, navigate to the root directory of the project<br/>
-3.Set the dbt profile for yout project<br/>
-4. Run dbt seed to load the seed data into the database<br/>
-5.Run dbt run to execute the transformations<br/>
 <h2>Usage</h2><br/>
 Once the project is installed, you can use the following dbt commands to work with the data:<br/>
 1.**dbt seed** - loads the seed data into the database<br/>